Some reflections on weight regain after bariatric surgery

 What other options?

-If patients have a relatively small volume sleeve and their weight gain is due to snacking and carbohydrate intake they may do better with a Bypass operation such as as Minigastric bypass which exerts more of a malabsorptive influence and brings into play more dumping effect.
+If patients have a relatively small volume sleeve and their weight gain is due to snacking and carbohydrate intake they may do better with a Bypass operation such as as SASI-S bypass which brings into play a more powerful hormonal effect of satiety hormones / Gut Incretens whilst preserving optimal Micronutrient absorbtion. ( See SASI-S Bypass )

 In all cases of weight regain participation in the Back on track program is an integral part of re-establishing correct weight loss behaviour.